cr1Z1s/Express-ts-template/README.md

-# Starting template for Express with Typscript and mongoose
+# Starting template for Express with TypeScript and Mongoose